Eden Prairie, Minnesota: Education

-The district has a record of success, with 11 Eden Prairie High School juniors scoring perfect ACT scores in 2017.
 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.

-Charter schools

-As of the 2017–18 school year, Eden Prairie is home to one charter school, the Performing Institute of Minnesota Arts High School.
+Eden Prairie is home to one charter school, the Performing Institute of Minnesota Arts High School.

-Private schools

 Eden Prairie has one private school, The International School of Minnesota, which offers a private, non-denominational, college preparatory education for students from preschool through grade 12.
 The school, founded in 1985, features non-selective admissions and year-round open enrollment, daily world language education beginning in preschool, and 19 AP courses at the upper school level.
 The student body consists of 85% local residents and 15% international students.

-Colleges

-There is one technical college campus in Eden Prairie.
-Hennepin Technical College (whose main campus is in Brooklyn Park, Minnesota) has an enrollment of roughly 7,000 full- and part-time students.
+Hennepin Technical College, whose main campus is in Brooklyn Park, Minnesota, has a campus in Eden Prairie with an enrollment of roughly 7,000 full- and part-time students.
 It offers day and night classes.

 Infrastructure

-The city has its own police department.
+The city is served by the Canadian Pacific Kansas City (Soo Line) Chicago to Miles City line.